 Guidelines for Specific Inpatient and Outpatient Areas

-- Procedural Areas (Post-op): All patients are given the opportunity to have one unique visitor in the recovery room (PACU) for 5-10 minutes.
+- Procedural Areas (Post-op): One visitor in the recovery room (PACU) for 5-10 minutes.
 If a patient is being discharged home, one visitor may come back to the recovery room to receive the patient’s discharge instructions.
 If the patient is being admitted, hospital staff will notify visitors which room the patient is being admitted to and then the standard visitation policy will apply.

-- All Other Areas: Four healthy visitors may visit a patient at a time.
+- All Other Areas: Two healthy visitors may visit a patient at a time.

 Providence Saint John’s will not restrict, limit or otherwise deny visitation privileges, unless the visitation interferes with a patient’s medical care, a patient’s privacy or the hospital’s therapeutic environment.
 In these cases, you will be informed of the reasons for any restrictions, limitations or denial of visitation.